 Why should I read them if I’ve played the games?

-They’re good books, and this is the way the story was intended to be told.
-They’re generally quick reads as the action keeps the pace up and it’s interesting to see how CD Projekt Red adapted certain scenes to make them interactive.
+In a nutshell, because they’re good books and a great way to get more Witcher in you.
+They are fun, accessible reads, that are generally quick reads, too, as the action keeps the pace up.
 Of course, it depends on your personal tastes, but generally the novels and short stories are good fun.
-It would be easy to say “well, much like films, the books are better” but that isn’t generally the case here, as the games give you a better view of the action within this setting, while still delivering a genuinely great story.
+It would be easy to say "well, much like films, the books are better" but that isn’t generally the case here, as the games give you a better view of the action within this setting, while still delivering a genuinely great story.

 Reading the books will, however, give you a better sense of the world, flesh out more of the cast and create a stronger bond between yourself and the situations in the lore.
 Places will become more familiar, characters are drawn with more depth and although much of the plot will be known to you from playing the games, the books fill in small gaps here and there.